shayanejaz007/scff_federated/README.md

 My main finding is that SCFF is surprisingly well suited for federated learning.
 The layer wise training approach means we can train each layer to completion across all clients before moving on, avoiding many of the convergence issues that plague standard federated learning.

 The key insight is that SCFF layers are independent.
 There is no gradient flow between layers, so we do not have to worry about stale gradients or mismatched optimizer states across layers.
 Each layer can be treated as a separate federated learning problem.

-What surprised me most was that the federated version actually outperformed centralized training (78.26% vs 76%).
-I did not expect this.
-My hypothesis is that distributing training across clients acts as a form of regularization.
-When you average weights from clients that trained on different data partitions, you get a model that generalizes better than one trained on all data at once.

-This is a significant result because it suggests that for SCFF networks, federated learning is not just a privacy preserving compromise but might actually improve model quality.

 ### Future Directions